awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 **To verify that Elastic Load Balancing created a test file in your S3 bucket**

 After access logging is enabled for your load balancer, Elastic Load Balancing validates the S3 bucket and creates a test file to ensure that the bucket policy specifies the required permissions\.
 You can use the Amazon S3 console to verify that the test file was created\.
-Note that the test file is not an actual access log file; it doesn't contain example records\.
+The test file is not an actual access log file; it doesn't contain example records\.

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.